ti-community-infra/tichi/docs/en/plugins/format-checker.md

           Please follow PR Title Format: `[TI-<issue_number>] pkg, pkg2, pkg3: what is changed` Or if the count of mainly changed packages are more than 3, use `[TI-<issue_number>] *: what is changed`
         missing_label: do-not-merge/invalid-title
+        skip_label: skip-issue
 ```

+Notice: If you want to use the matching rule as a check item that must be passed before merging, you need to set `missing_label` value as the `missingLabels` option of the [tide](en/components/tide) component and the `exclude_labels` option of [tars](en/plugins/tars) plugin.

 ## Reference Documents